MoranaApps/jacoco-report/README.md

     fail-symbol: '❗'         # Custom symbol for failing checks
 ```

-#### Customizing the Verbose Mode
+#### Customizing the Debug Mode

-The `verbose` input enables detailed logging for debugging.
+The `debug` input enables detailed logging for debugging.
 This is automatically enabled in debug mode
 (`ACTIONS_RUNNER_DEBUG=true`).

 ```yaml